 Another splurge: MontiKids is a brand we worked with in the past, and wow, are their baby toys gorgeous.
 They draw from the Montessori educational philosophy in their design and function, and I’ve even shared them as a good gift for kids with developmental delays.
 If you have the budget, they make an amazing gift for a family with young kids…who hope to have more on the way, so they can continue to use these toys for years.

 For a more affordable option, look at the Please and Carrots quarterly subscription.
 You’ll get 5–6 toys and books in each box, plus cards with ideas for activities to help you stimulate your baby’s language skills and motor development.

-We were surprised to see more kids we know asking specifically for a Stitch Fix Kids subscription gift (above) so clearly it’s caught on as a gift that’s exciting and fun, and not just practical (for so many parents).
+We are surprised to see some kids we know asking specifically for a Stitch Fix Kids subscription gift so clearly it’s caught on as a gift that’s exciting and fun, and not just practical (for so many parents).